-Attachment disorder or RAD is associated with adopted children.
-It can occur at times even when an adoption occurs in the first few days.
-Life situations other than adoption can create disruptions in early childhood that are often missed.
-Certainly not all adopted children have RAD, but it’s important to be aware of the symptoms.
+Reactive attachment disorder or RAD is associated with adopted children.
+It can sometimes develop even when an adoption occurs in the first few days after birth if there was a disruption in the baby’s support by a caregiver for more than a few days.
+Life situations other than adoption can also create disruptions in early childhood that can cause RAD.

-There are many misconceptions about Attachment Disorder.
-It’s often misdiagnosed by health professionals, including MD’s and therapists.
-Many don’t have the experience or training to recognize the problems that can occur because of early attachment issues.
+RAD is often misdiagnosed by health care professionals, including physicians and therapists, who may not have the experience or training to recognize early attachment issues.

-Attachment disorder describes disorders of mood, behavior, and social relationships.
+RAD causes disorders of mood, behavior, and social relationships.
 It arises from a failure to form normal attachments to primary care figures (often the mother) in early childhood.
-It typically occurs during early development between ages 0 and 2-years-old.
+It typically occurs during early development between ages 0 and 2 years old.
 As the child matures, it can show up increasingly as problems with social expectations, interactions and/or behaviors.

-It may take years before some of the problems really show up – which makes the diagnosis much harder.
-As social engagement and school demands increase, the problems often start to increase.
-But because it wasn’t identified earlier, the diagnosis may be completely ignored.
+It may take years before certain problems caused by RAD show up, which makes the diagnosis much harder.
+As social engagement and school demands increase, the problems often start to grow, but because it wasn’t identified earlier, the correct diagnosis may continue to be unrecognized.

-We list some of the common symptoms below.
-Mild cases may be missed all the way through high school and college.
-But their increasing struggles aren’t hard to recognize.
+Mild cases may be missed all the way through high school and college, but a child’s increasing struggles aren’t hard to recognize.

-You may want to read the articles about RAD and Neurofeedback by Sebern Fisher, M.A.
+Here are some articles about RAD and neurofeedback by Sebern Fisher, M.A.
 LMH.
 Sebern is a brilliant psychotherapist who played a critical role in bringing neurofeedback to the field of attachment therapy.
 Her articles are insightful and very educational.

 - Lack of cause-and-effect thinking